 Any time of year in Colorado’s Rocky Mountains is spectacular, but fall has a way of delivering truly jaw-dropping views around every corner.
-Join photographer Mandy Lea in her home state as she shows you some of Central Colorado’s best locations for fall foliage.
+Join photographers Mandy Lea and Kendrick Callaway in their home state as they show you some of Central Colorado’s best locations for fall foliage.
 Our first few days will be spent around the picturesque ski town of Crested Butte; home to the largest Aspen grove in Colorado.
-Next, we’ll move on to the quiet town of Basalt, centrally located in the Roaring Fork Valley with easy access to some of the most iconic mountains in the country.
+Next, we’ll move on to the quiet town of Carbondale, perfectly located with easy access to some of the most iconic shooting locations and beautiful mountains in the country.

 The towering peaks, pristine waters, and gloriously yellow Aspens all work together to make central Colorado a dream come true for landscape photographers of any ability.

-Workshop Size Limit – 8 Note: The group size is being limited to eight participants to ensure each student gets an appropriate amount of instruction both in the field and with reviewing/editing images.
+Workshop Size Limit – 10 Note: The group size is being limited to ten participants to ensure each student gets an appropriate amount of instruction both in the field and with reviewing/editing images.

 Camera gear to bring:

 - Batteries & Chargers

 - Backpack to carry camera gear to shooting locations